 * Accept your goals as valid.
 This is one I’ve been grappling with for several weeks now.
 My day job is both demanding and rewarding.
 It helps others.
-If I achieve my writing goal … someday … I will have to give up that job—at least doing it full time.
-Fact is, I feel an irrational guilt about taking my focus from working for the good of others and moving on to pursue my own happiness.
+If I achieve my writing goal … someday … I will have to give up that job, at least doing it full time.
+Fact is, I feel an irrational guilt about taking my focus from working for the good of others to pursuing my own happiness.
 But if I am a success … someday … I can volunteer back at my place of work.
-You’d be surprised how long it took for me to accept that—I mean really accept it.
+You’d be surprised how long it took for me to accept that, I mean really accept it.

-* Accept your limits.
-When requests come in or special events loom, it’s so damn easy to want to set aside life to prepare, but I cannot make it to work and pay the bills if I am a zombie from editing til 3am.
+* Acknowledge your limits.
+When requests come in or special events loom, it’s so damn easy to want to set aside life to prepare.
+Stop.
+I cannot get to work and pay the bills if I am a zombie from editing til 3am.
 If it takes an extra week, it takes that.
 For me, this was the hardest pill to swallow but now that I’m past it, I feel so much better.

 * Start the day with a scene.
-I’ve mentioned before that I write in scenes, with the building blocks of literary beats.
-In the morning, I can open a file in my iPad writing app and finish a quick, 400-word scene before I even get out of bed.
-I don’t open an existing file as that leads to editing, but always start a fresh file and write just one scene.
-That’s how I’ve written a few words in TRICKS OF LIGHT while still editing PARADOX.
+In the morning, I can grab my iPad and finish a quick, 400-word scene before I even get out of bed.
+I don’t open an existing file – that leads to editing.
+I always start a fresh file and write just one scene.
+That’s how I’ve started TRICKS OF LIGHT while still editing PARADOX.

-* Edit on the go.
-With my iPad, I can theoretically write anywhere, but mostly I edit in odd places like waiting rooms, the car (while someone else is driving), coffee shops, etc. I can open a scene and edit it in five minutes.
-Big edits–like storyline and character arc revisions–need time and concentration.
-But if you think about it, your READERS will take in most scenes surrounded by daily distractions.
-Why not edit that way?
-Is the scene gripping you through the noise?
+* Mark-up on the go.
+Again, with my iPad, I can theoretically write anywhere, but mostly I edit in public.
+In odd places like waiting rooms, the car (while someone else is driving), coffee shops, etc., I can open a scene and edit it in five minutes.
+Major edits–like storyline and character arc–need time and concentration.
+But if you think about it, your READERS will take in most scenes surrounded by daily distractions, why not edit that way?
+Does the scene grip you through the noise?

 * Mix it up.
 After dinner when the family is in the living room together, on devices, I write.
 Right there with them.
 Believe me, I have perfect privacy.
-No clue how teens can stay so busy on a phone, but they do and interruptions are short, maybe a comic meme or political opinion breaks through now and then.
-The portability of your device is the key to this.
-For me, an iPad alone or with keyboard works.
-Some people like laptops, even phones with keyboards.
+No clue how teens can stay so busy on a phone, but they do.
+Any interruptions are short, maybe a comic meme or political opinion breaks my concentration.

-Sure, I prefer writing at home on a PC, feet up with “She Sells Sanctuary” blaring on a repeat loop for hours uninterrupted–but hey, I won’t get that luxury for awhile.
+Sure, I prefer writing at home on a PC, feet up with “She Sells Sanctuary” blaring on repeat–but hey, I won’t get that luxury for awhile.
 My writing dream has to adapt.